Problem

 Track production, review lessons and setup, answer open questions, and test the student experience.

-Most projects get messy when people start building before the work is clearly framed.
+Most projects get messy when people start building before the objective, intended experience, requirements, responsibilities, and completion standard are clear.

 The public flow stays simple.
 Fit is determined first; paid Roadmap work begins only after agreement and first payment.

-Share the problem, desired outcome, timeline, budget, existing work, and people involved.
+Review the problem, desired outcome, current state, timeline, budget, readiness, access, decision-makers, and fit.

 Assign work to BPOCM, the client team, a vendor, a platform specialist, or another contractor.